-269 Results
+Results

-270 Thirty-one reviews were included covering around one thousand individual studies, which were that we were not double counting the evidence.
+Thirty-one reviews were included covering around one thousand individual studies, which were mainly based in the UK or USA.
+We took note of any duplication of studies across reviews to ensure that we were not double counting the evidence.

-271 mainly based in the UK or USA.
-We took note of any duplication of studies across reviews to ensure all included studies).
+The studies covered a range of settings and subject areas (see supplementary file 3 for a description of all included studies).
 Reviews varied in quality (see supplementary file 2 for results of quality assessments) but as the review methods and findings were not the primary phenomenon of interest, we did not place a lot of emphasis on the quality of the source reviews when interpreting findings.